nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 The **owner** can go to the *add new products* view by clicking on the relative button.
 The **owner** can go to the *edit information* view by clicking on the relative button.

-## 6 Edit product information
+## 6 Edit product informations

 ![edit product information](../GUI files/edit_product_information.png)
 6.1

 With this view the **owner** can edit products in the inventory.
 It is possible to edit one product at a time.
 1. The **owner** can search, using the barcode, the product that he/she wants to edit.
 The search is performed when he/she presses the search button.
-2. The **owner** can change the information of the product using the relevant text fields.
+2. The **owner** can change an information of the product using the relevant text fields.
 3. The expiration date can also be modified using the date picker.
 To use it, the **owner** has to click on the calendar icon.
 4. If the **owner** wants, he/she can reset the fields by pressing the reset field button.
 5. The **owner** can save the changes by pressing the commit button.